MethodicalAcceleratorDesign/MAD-NG/docs/source/mathfuncs.rst

 .. [#] Canonical NaN bit patterns may differ between MAD and C for the mantissa, but both should exibit the same behavior.
 .. [#] Factorial and inverse factorial support negative integers as input as it uses extended factorial definition.
-.. [#] Sign1 function takes care of special cases like ±0, ±inf and NaN.
+.. [#] Sign and sign1 functions take care of special cases like ±0, ±inf and ±NaN.

 References
 ==========